GeorginaTaylorsVersion/Georginas_Website/notes/1B/COMM 101/6.-Stock-Picking-Theories/notes.md

     - **Small Companies**: Often overlooked by large institutional investors, offering better opportunities for significant price increases when discovered.
     - **Durable Competitive Advantage**: A company's ability to maintain competitive edge over time.
     - **Consistently Growing EPS and Book Values**: Seen as strong signals of a good company.
 Steady growth in EPS suggests a durable competitive advantage.
 Consistently increasing book values mean intrinsic values are also increasing.
-- **Determining a Company’s Intrinsic Value**: More an art than a science, but value investors aim for reasonable accuracy.
+- **Determining a Company's Intrinsic Value**: More an art than a science, but value investors aim for reasonable accuracy.
 They calculate financial ratios and use judgment, building in a **margin of safety** (buying at a price significantly below their estimated intrinsic value).
     - **Ten Year EPS Test (Warren Buffett)**: A numerical approach to estimate future value and potential return.
 Steps involve calculating historical EPS growth, identifying lowest P/E, projecting future EPS, applying the low P/E, and computing the annual rate of return based on today's price.
 This analysis uses **past performance** to make assumptions about the future.
     - **Asset vs. Earnings Valuation Test**: Compares a valuation based on assets to one based on earnings.
 It involves estimating an **adjusted book value** (replacement cost of assets less liabilities) and an **earnings value** (adjusted EPS divided by an estimated cost of capital).
 A significant gap where earnings value exceeds adjusted asset value is a positive sign.
 - Value investors believe that **patience and due diligence are rewarded**, and discounted stocks will eventually trade at fair value.